JorgeValle/auriga/README.md

 App can then be found at http://localhost:3000

+## Attributions

+Chariot and Horse by Andrew Doane from the Noun Project

 ## Current components

 This is the list of components currently making up the project.
 As other components are developed, they will be added here.